Luzkan/smells/content/smells/inconsistent-style.md

 #### **Flow State Disruption**

-Familiarity is an important factor in code orientation and navigation.
+Familiarity is an essential factor in code orientation and navigation.

 ### Examples